 On top of assessing the patient’s overall health, it is important to check the existence of periodontal diseases like peri-implantisis.
 This is a periodontal condition that is more or less like periodontitis which is associated with the inflammation of gingival tissues and formation of pockets.
 In some extreme cases, it can lead to the loss of bone and this can cause a failure of the implants.
 This will also put the implants which have been placed adjacent to teeth with periapical lesions at a great risk of failure.
 Smoking is also another patient factor which has been associated with peri-implant microbiota.

 Implant placement cannot be contradicted by the presence of dental caries on adjacent teeth.
-However, lesions should be gotten rid of and teeth should be restored before carrying on with surgical procedures.
+However, active decay should be assessed and removed from the teeth and restored prior to carrying on with surgical procedures, in most cases.

 6700 West Gate Blvd.
 Ste.
 101 Austin, TX, 78745 USA